 Individuals may also be at risk of becoming stateless if they cannot prove that they have links to a country.
 Lack of birth registration can create such a risk as a birth certificate provides proof of where a person was born and parentage – key information needed to establish a nationality.

 Governments establish who their nationals are.
 This makes them responsible for legal and policy reforms that are necessary to effectively address statelessness.
-But UNHCR, other agencies, regional organizations, civil society and stateless people all have roles to play in supporting their efforts.
+However, UNHCR, other agencies, regional organizations, civil society and stateless people all have roles to play in supporting their efforts.

 UNHCR is determined to end statelessness.
 We help stateless people to acquire a nationality and work to prevent new cases of statelessness from emerging.
 We do this by working with governments to strengthen and change nationality laws, policies and procedures.